 The Honda Jazz is in a similar class to the aforementioned Nissan Note, a relatively small hatchback with a higher roofline for extra space and ease of access.
 Interior space is plentiful and the boot has a generous 335 litres of capacity.

-Low mileage examples start from around £5,000 and that makes it a great used purchase.
+Low mileage examples can be comfortably had under £8,000 and that makes it a great used purchase.
 The most popular engine choice is the 1.4 i-VTEC petrol with 98 bhp, which manages a respectable 50 mpg and low CO2 emissions of just 129 g/km.
 Trim levels include the S, ES, SE and top of line EX.

 Used Honda Jazz